 The Chairman of the Trust serves for a 3-year period and is elected by the membership at an AGM which is held annually in November.
 The Chairman leads both the General Council and the Executive Committee.
 The AGM elects members of the General Council whose role is to implement the wishes of the AGM and to devise and monitor the operational strategies of the Trust.

 The Executive Committee, is made up of Section Heads, the General Secretary and the appointed Treasurer.
 It is charged with taking care of the day-to-day business of the Trust.

 Two Vice Chairmen of the General Council are elected from the Executive Committee.
-The General Council meets four times per year March, June, October and December.
-The Executive meet immediately prior to the GC but also at other times when necessary to carry out Trust Business.
+The General Council meets four times per year in March, June, October and December.
+The Executive meet immediately prior to the GC but also at other times when necessary to carry out Trust business.

 Steam Apprentice Club